-While we do the very best we can to ensure you stay safe while enjoying one of the many beachside activities, it is important that you always follow the activity leader’s instructions and come to the activity well prepared.
+We do the very best we can to ensure you stay safe while enjoying one of the many beach side activities, so it is important that you always follow the activity leader’s instructions and come to the activity well prepared.

-Because activities happen on the beach, often without much shade, it’s very important to be SunSafe – a long sleeve shirt is recommended, pop on a hat as well and make sure you have put on some sunscreen before the start of the activity.
+Because many activities happen on the beach or other outdoor areas, often without much shade, it’s very important to be SunSafe – a long sleeve shirt is recommended, pop on a hat as well and make sure you have put on some sunscreen before the start of the activity.

 Many activities, such as rockpool rambles and dinosaur digs, occur on uneven ground and where there are rocks that can stab your toes.
 We ask that you wear closed shoes for the activity, not thongs.
 We can’t guarantee that you can take part in the activity if inappropriate footwear is worn.